 Children up to and including 18yrs of age can get into most Paris museums for free, and if they are EU citizens, it’s free up to the age of 26.

 Paris museum passes' validity is calculated from the time of the first visit.
 So a 2-day pass will be valid for 48 hours, a 4 day pass for 96 hours and a 6 day pass for 144 hours from your first entry.
 Each pass allows a single admission to each of the listed sites.

 Please note that the Paris Museum Pass doesn't include access to temporary exhibitions or conference visits.

 The skip-the-line aspect of the pass cannot always be guaranteed in certain sites operating an access system that requires the production of a free ticket or when there are security checks in place or limited regulated access for security reasons.

 Please remember to organise your holiday schedule according to the opening days and holidays of the museums and monuments.
 And don’t forget some sites are open in the evenings!

 PLEASE BE AWARE THAT THE LOUVRE MUSEUM HAS CHANGED ITS ENTRY PROCESS FOR PARIS MUSEUM PASS HOLDERS.

 1/Before your visit to the Louvre Museum

-Holders of the Paris Museum Pass will need to book their time slot prior to their visit to the museum.
+Holders of the Paris Museum Pass will need to book their time slot before their visit to the museum.
 To do so, you will need to go to the Louvre official website (louvre.fr), click on ‘Plan your Visit’, choose ‘Advance Tickets’ and click on ‘Paris Museum Pass holders’.
 Follow the procedure.
 You will need to sign up and you will need your Paris Museum Pass bar code to make your booking.
 Print a copy of the confirmation to take with you and show to the Louvre on arrival.

 2/ On the date of the visit